We have Registered Mini Juliana Piglets available and accepting deposits.

 Juliana Mini Pigs

-The Juliana Pig is a small colorful pig thought to originate in Europe through selective breeding of various kinds of pigs.
-Temperament is of the utmost importance since the Juliana has been specifically bred to work with humans.
+The Juliana Pig is a small, colorful pig thought to originate in Europe through selective breeding of various kinds of pigs.
+Its temperament is of the utmost importance since the Juliana has been specifically bred to work with humans, much like the friendly nature found in fluffy mini cows and fluffy mini donkeys.

 General Appearance

-The Juliana is a small, colorfully spotted pig.
-It more closely resembles a small version of a large hog or feral pig then it does the Pot Belly pig.
-It should be lean, longer than it is tall, and athletic in appearence.
+The Juliana is a small, colorfully spotted pig, resembling a mini version of a large hog or feral pig rather than a Pot Belly pig.
+It should be lean, longer than it is tall, and athletic in appearance, similar to how mini cows and mini Juliana pigs are perceived.
 The Juliana should never be pudgy, heavily wrinkled, or sluggish in appearance.

 Head

 The most prominent feature of the head is a long straight snout that is neither turned up nor snubbed.
-Eyes are almond shaped, clearly visible, and can be blue to almost black.
+Eyes are almond-shaped, clearly visible, and can be blue to almost black.
 Ears are small and erect.
-Heavy jowls and a stubbed nose are to be discouraged.
+Heavy jowls and a stubbed nose are to be discouraged, just as one would prefer a well-formed head on a Highland cow.

 Body

 Lean and muscular, the Juliana pig should never look round or flabby.
-The top line should be straight and of good length.
+The top line should be straight and of good length, maintaining the athletic build found in mini Juliana pigs.

 Color

-Always spotted - the base color can be silver, white, red, rust, black, or cream.
+Always spotted—the base color can be silver, white, red, rust, black, or cream.
 Spots are generally black but can also be red or white.
 Spotting should be profuse and random, not in a piebald pattern.
 Spotting may fade or blend in as the hair coat gets longer, but pigmentation on the skin must be visible when washed or shaved.
-Hair coat is coarse, thick and may be quite long in the winter.
+The hair coat is coarse, thick, and may be quite long in the winter, similar to the fur found on Highland cows.

 Size

-On average, the Juliana pig is 15 - 19 inches in height.
+On average, the Juliana pig stands at 15 to 19 inches in height, making it a perfect companion among other mini animals.

-Sunset Ridge is the only breeder in the state of Kentucky recognized by, and a member of JPAR (Juliana Pig Association and Registry)
+Sunset Ridge is the only breeder in the state of Kentucky recognized by, and a member of, the JPAR (Juliana Pig Association and Registry).

 Highland Mini Cows